 "Over the next year, we are going to come up with more creative, engaging campaigns together with our supporters where we can influence change," he said.

-"We have got to act, persuade the people that we have got change and really for us, we are a storytelling organisation so it is about getting those stories out there and into the public debate."
+"We have got to act, persuade people that we have got change as a society.
+We can do this through the stories we tell about where change has worked and what are the consequences for the planet if we don't.
+We are what I'd call a storytelling organisation so it is about getting those stories out there and into the public debate."